usnistgov/hugo-uswds-docs/.github/ISSUE_TEMPLATE/feature_request.md

 ## Acceptance Criteria

-- [ ] All [OSCAL website](https://pages.nist.gov/OSCAL) and readme documentation affected by the changes in this issue have been updated.
-Changes to the OSCAL website can be made in the docs/content directory of your branch.
+- [ ] All documentation affected by the changes in this issue has been updated.
+Changes to the website can be made in the website/content directory of your branch.
 - [ ] A Pull Request (PR) is submitted that fully addresses the goals of this User Story.
 This issue is referenced in the PR.
 - [ ] The CI-CD build process runs without any reported errors on the PR.
 This can be confirmed by reviewing that all checks have passed in the PR.